 Many people think that a communism system is a negation of democracy.
 This is not the case.
 When China became communist it became far more democratic.
 Important decisions were no longer made by managers but by a committee elected by ordinary workers.
 However, there was only one political party and when it decided a policy that was it, there was no room for disagreement.
 In the 1950s workplace discussions, elections and meetings took a substantial part of the working week.
 All idea of an elite management group making all the decisions was untenable at this time.

 The commune system ➚ soon ran into trouble, they had been set up too quickly with no centralized planning.
-Too many people moved from farming to engineering and livestock rearing was neglected.
+Too many people moved from farming to engineering and so livestock rearing was neglected.
 The perceived benefits of pooling ownership led to ever larger communes comprising thousands of people.
 Without a functioning rail and road infrastructure shortages and surpluses could not be put right.
-The logic was that economies of scale could be continued to be applied.
+The faulty logic was that economies of scale could continue to be applied to bigger and bigger collectives.
 Schools and hospitals were built to serve the whole commune.
 Joint effort extended to catering, everyone ate at a communal hall, families did not even have to worry about buying and cooking food.
-The ample supply of food was the most important development, for thirty years or more peasants had known famine and starvation at first hand; a system providing a reliable supply of free food was the first, much appreciated priority.
-The control of the commune expanded to decide who could marry who and when children should be conceived.
+The ample supply of food was the most important development because for thirty years or more peasants had known famine and starvation at first hand; a system providing a reliable supply of free food was the first, much appreciated priority.
+The control of the commune expanded to even decide who could marry who and when children should be conceived.
 They were ran by a few party officials who lacked the experience of running huge enterprises.
-An individual's knowledge and expertise was not utilized in a system where all workers were treated exactly the same.
+An individual's knowledge and expertise was never fully utilized in a system where all workers were treated exactly the same.

 The philosophical basis of communism only works when people are committed to work together for the common good.
 The system takes away the individual aspiration to support oneself and immediate family.
 With little personal incentive to work hard and innovate, it becomes all too easy for some people to do the minimum work necessary; all the family's needs will be cared for by the Commune however hard you work.
 Quotas for agricultural and industrial output were set centrally, there was little incentive to exceed these quotas.
 In the case of China the ‘common good’ was to found a modern, strong nation and this nationalistic aspiration was more important than the Marxist-Leninist message.